 The new academia

 This website is an outgrowth of a book on contemporary culture entitled Mediocracy.
 Some have assumed the title signifies the standard right-wing complaint that “things aren’t what they used to be”.
-It’s more complicated than that.
-There’s a constellation of cultural phenomena which are linked, though the nature of the link isn’t obvious.
+It is more complicated than that.
+There is a constellation of cultural phenomena which are linked, though the nature of the link is not obvious.
 Dumbing down is part of it, but also gobbledygook, as well as: obsession with appearance; aggressiveness as a behavioural norm; the idea that reality is socially constructed; the dismantling of civil liberties.

 I speculated that there was a single connecting theme, associated particularly with ideologies such as Blairism but by no means confined to the Left.
 A kind of anti-individualism masquerading as egalitarian, and justifying itself by reference to notions of “democratisation” and “fairness”, though in fact no less elitist than rival philosophies.
 With a tendency to redefine cultural concepts, à la 1984, to suit ideological objectives.
 For want of a better word, I called the connecting theme “mediocracy”.